Strigidae: Morphology

-While typical owls (hereafter referred to simply as owls) vary greatly in size, with the smallest species, the elf owl, being a hundredth the size of the largest, the Eurasian eagle-owl and Blakiston's fish owl, owls generally share an extremely similar body plan.
+Typical owls (hereafter referred to simply as owls) generally share an extremely similar body plan, though they vary greatly in size, with the smallest species, the elf owl, being a hundredth the size of the largest, the Eurasian eagle-owl and Blakiston's fish owl.
 They tend to have large heads, short tails, cryptic plumage, and round facial discs around the eyes.
 The family is generally arboreal (with a few exceptions like the burrowing owl) and obtain their food on the wing.
 The wings are large, broad, rounded, and long.
 As is the case with most birds of prey, in many owl species females are larger than males.

 Because of their nocturnal habits, they tend not to exhibit sexual dimorphism in their plumage.
 Specialized feathers and wing shape suppress the noise produced by flying, both taking off, flapping and gliding.
 This silent flight allows owls to hunt without being heard by their prey.
 Owls possess three physical attributes that are thought to contribute to their silent flight capability.
 First, on the leading edge of the wing, there is a comb of stiff feathers.
 Second, the trailing edge of the wing contains a flexible fringe.
 Finally, owls have downy material distributed on the tops of their wings that creates a compliant but rough surface (similar to that of a soft carpet).
 All these factors result in significant aerodynamic noise reductions.
 The toes and tarsi are feathered in some species, and more so in species at higher latitudes.
 Numerous species of owls in the genus Glaucidium and the northern hawk-owl have eye patches on the backs of their heads, apparently to convince other birds they are being watched at all times.
 Numerous nocturnal species have ear-tufts, feathers on the sides of the head that are thought to have a camouflage function, breaking up the outline of a roosting bird.
 The feathers of the facial disc are arranged in order to increase sound delivered to the ears.
 Hearing in owls is highly sensitive and the ears are asymmetrical allowing the owl to localise a sound in multiple directions.
 Owls can pinpoint the position of prey, such as a squeaking mouse, by computing when the sound from the object reaches the owl's ears.
 If the sound reaches the left ear first, the mouse must be to the left of the owl.
 The owl's brain will then direct the head to directly face the mouse.
 In addition to hearing, owls have massive eyes relative to their body size.
 Contrary to popular belief, however, owls cannot see well in extreme dark and are able to see well in the day.